How can we help?

 However, for new installs it can take some time due to:

-- Gaining consent when you reside in MDU (multi dwelling unit) or live on a ROW (right of way).
+- Gaining consent when you reside in a Multi Dwelling Unit (MDU) or live on a Right of Way (ROW).

 - Challenges faced during physical install of the fibre cables

 - Fibre not being available in your area

 The New Zealand Government have recently made changes to help speed up Consent issues.